mdribera/blackbeltmastering.com/site/content/studio/_index.md

   - image: img/img_4565.jpg
   - image: img/68326156188__f3d9b821-9f52-42fc-a810-dd6d0605d185.jpg
 blurb: Our main studio is fully equipped for digital mastering with our custom hybrid analog/digital transfer desk.
-Lacquer cutting is performed on our modified Neumann AM32b/Pitch13/Technics SP-02 lathe.
+Vinyl mastering is performed on our modified Neumann AM32b/Pitch13/Technics SP-02 lathe.
 Our secondary room hosts a pristine early serial number Neumann VMS-66 lathe for cutting lacquers...it sounds amazing!
 Finally, our lounge has all the amenities for a comfortable